 Your drug trafficking attorney should work tirelessly to protect your rights and challenge any evidence against you in order to get the best possible outcome for your case.
 If you are found guilty of a drug trafficking crime, a conviction will stay on your record for the rest of your life.
 You need an attorney who understands the law and knows how to build a strong defense on your behalf.
 Additionally, your lawyer can review the facts of your case and help you make the best possible decisions for your future.

 If you are convicted of drug trafficking, your drug trafficking lawyer can also help you seek a reduced sentence.
 A knowledgeable attorney can provide you with critical legal assistance and protect your rights throughout the criminal justice process.
-If you are facing drug trafficking charges in Pennsylvania and are seeking legal advice, please contact our law firm.
+If you are facing drug trafficking charges in Philadelphia and are seeking legal advice, please contact our law firm.